mahmedkhweled/Consumer-Acceptance-towards-Electrical-Cars-in-Egypt-Survey/README.md

-# Consumer-Acceptance-towards-Electrical-Cars-in-Egypt-Survey
+# Consumer-Acceptance-towards-Electrical-Cars-in-Egypt-SPSSSurvey
 Despite policy support and technological progress, consumer adoption of electric vehicles remains limited in Egypt.
 One important barrier to electric vehicle adoption may be limited consumer awareness.
 This case study tried to investigate trends in consumer awareness, familiarity, and experience with electric vehicles.
 A survey was conducted with 41 potential customers.

-This research wanted to answer the following research questions:
+This research wanted to answer the following research questions by using SPSS:

 <br> 1-Do family and friends have a significant effect on your choice?
 <br> 2-Is there a relationship between the influencers and the infrastructure?